Harold Frederick Pitcairn: Biography

 In a failed attempt to win funds available from the Dorsey-Logan Act for rotorcraft development, Pitcairn developed the PA-36.
 He subcontracted the Luscombe Aircraft Company to build the fuselage, while his Autogiro Company built the rotor control system.
 Referred to as the Pitcairn Whirlwing, the aircraft was being tested by October 1939.
 Demonstrations were made to the military in October 1940, and then again at several military bases in February 1941.
 However, by this time, the military wanted an aircraft that could hover.

 During WWII, Pitcairn formed the Pitcairn-Larsen Autogiro Company with Agnew E. Larsen to develop seven PA-39s for the Royal Navy.
 These were PA-18 airframes retrofitted with the direct-control, jump-takeoff rotor system.

 On 22 July 1943 offered the Army Air Forces Materiel Command a reduced royalty "on machines and equipment supplied to the United States Government by our licensees, we will reduce our royalty from 5% on the basis of fully-equipped machines to eighty-five one-hundredths of one per cent (.85%) of the [government] contract price."
 The arrangement included the period of the war plus six months.
 At the time, the Autogiro Company of America held 164 patents, including the key patent 2,380,582 for fixed-spindle cyclic and collective pitch conjoint-systems in one rotor hub.
 Licensees included United Aircraft's Sikorsky R-4 supplied to the army in May 1942.

 In 1943, Pitcairn sold Pitcairn Field to the U.S. Navy, which converted it into the Willow Grove Naval Air Station.

 Pitcairn, and Autogiro Company of America engineers, helped Firestone build their Firestone XR-9 single seat helicopter, and the subsequent two seat XR-9B.

 Noting that Bell Helicopter was infringing Autogiro Company of America patents, Pitcairn filed suit against the United States of America on 21 September 1951, since the government undertook legal responsibility for any patent infringement in their contracts.

 In 1967, the United States Court of Claims found the government liable for patent infringement.
 It took 10 more years of litigation before the court computed the compensation to be paid by the government.
 Finally, in 1978, the Supreme Court declined to hear an appeal of that ruling.
 The U.S. had to pay $32,048,738 in compensation.

-On April 23, 1960 he died from a gunshot to the head at his home CairnCrest in Bryn Athyn Pennsylvania, shortly after a birthday celebration for his brother, Raymond Pitcairn.
+On April 23, 1960, he died from a gunshot to the head at his home CairnCrest in Bryn Athyn, Pennsylvania, shortly after a birthday celebration for his brother, Raymond Pitcairn.
+More sympathetic sources and the police report said the death was accidental and was caused by a faulty Savage Model 1907 0.32 automatic pistol.

 Legacy

-More sympathetic sources and the police report said the death was accidental and was caused by a faulty Savage Model 1907 0.32 automatic pistol.
-Pitcairn was enshrined in the National Aviation Hall of Fame in 1995.